SerBravoSantos/tasks-calendar/TasksCalendar.md

 In this case, we will have a calendar with fixed tasks, so the people always know when the task are due to do.
 Then, we will have an array of people which will be assigned for each of the tasks.
 The goal of the model will be assigning the best spot possible for each of the housemates.
 Not as easy as it seems, this goal will be depending on the rules we want to impose.

-We can now discart supervised learning, we do not have a dataset that we can show to the model to learn how to predict the correct output.
+Now, lets think the machine learning approach of the problem, we can discard supervised learning since we do not have a dataset that we can show to the model to learn how to predict the correct output.

-But unsupervised learning fits well in the definition of the problem as we do not have collected data, but we do have a set of states (Each possibie combination of people assigned to the tasks in a period of time), a set of actions (this actions could be assiging a certain task to a different person for example) and goal (which in this case it will be having the best possible configuration founded).
+But unsupervised learning fits well in the definition of the problem as we do not have collected data, but we do have a set of states (Each possibie combination of people assigned to the tasks in a period of time), a set of actions (this actions could be assiging a certain task to a different person for example) and a goal (which in this case it will be having the best possible configuration founded).

 Having this information, I decided to implement a genetic algorithm for different reasons:
 - I already used this algorithm in one past project in the university, so I can use everything I learned into accomplish the objectives.